lucaspavlou3/New-Employees-With-Classes/README.md

 # New Employees With Classes
- Defining and maniuplating employees using classes in python
+ Defining and manipulating employees using classes in python